-Or dinary Resolutions For Against Vote Withheld 1.
-Adoption of the financial statements of the Company for the year ended 31 December 2015 2.
-Setting of the size of the Company's Board of Directors at three (3) and authorisation to fill any vacancy on the Board which may occur from time to time as the Board may see fit 3.
-Re-election of Mr. John R. Weale 4.
-Re-election of Mr. Gregory D. Haycock 5.
-Election of Mr. George Cubbon 6.
-Appointment of Ernst & Young Ltd., an independent registered public accounting firm, as the Company's independent auditor for 2016 and authorisation of the Company's Board of Directors, acting by the Company's Audit Committee, to set the auditor's remuneration 7.
-Authorisation to make market acquisitions of the Company's Ordinary Shares in issue provided that: a. the maximum number of Ordinary Shares hereby authorised to be purchased is 14.99 per cent. of the Company's Ordinary Shares in issue on the date on which this resolution is passed; b. the minimum price (exclusive of expenses) which may be paid for an Ordinary Share shall be US \$0.00001; C. the maximum price (exclusive of expenses) which may be paid for an Ordinary Share shall be not more than the higher of: (i) 5 per cent. above the average of the middle market quotations for the Ordinary Shares as derived from the price quoted by the London Stock Exchange plc for the Ordinary Shares for the five (5) business days before the day the purchase is made; and (ii) the higher of the price of the last independent trade and the highest independent bid at the time of the purchase of the Ordinary
+Ore linary Resolutions For Against Vote Withheld 1.
+Adoption of the financial statements of the Company for the year ended 31 December 2016.
+2. Setting of the size of the Company's Board of Directors at three (3) and authorisation to fill any vacancy on the Board which may occur from time to time as the Board may see fit.
+3. Re-election of Mr. John R. Weale.
+4. Re-election of Mr. Gregory D. Haycock.
+5. Re-election of Mr. George Cubbon.
+6. Re-appointment of Ernst & Young Ltd., an independent registered public accounting firm, as the Company's independent auditor for 2017 and authorisation of the Company's Board of Directors, acting by the Company's Audit Committee, to set the auditor's remuneration.
+7. Authorisation to make market acquisitions of the Company's Ordinary Shares in issue provided that: a. the maximum number of Ordinary Shares hereby authorised to be purchased is 14.99 per cent. of the Company's Ordinary Shares in issue on the date on which this resolution is passed; b. the minimum price (exclusive of expenses) which may be paid for an Ordinary Share shall be US \$0.00001; C. the maximum price (exclusive of expenses) which may be paid for an Ordinary Share shall be not more than the higher of: (i) 5 per cent. above the average of the middle market quotations for the Ordinary Shares as derived from the price quoted by the London Stock Exchange plc for the Ordinary Shares for the five (5) business days before the day the purchase is made; and (ii) the higher of the price of the last independent trade and the highest independent bid at the time of the purchase of the Ordinary Shares; d. the authority hereby conferred shall expire at the conclusion of the next annual general meeting of the Company or, if earlier, eighteen (18) months from the date on which this resolution is passed, unless such authority is renewed, varied or revoked prior to such time; e. the Company may make a contract to purchase Ordinary Shares under the authority hereby conferred prior to the expiry of such authority which will or may be executed wholly or partly after the expiration of such authority and may make an acquisition of Ordinary Shares pursuant to any such contract; and f. any Ordinary Shares bought back may be subsequently cancelled by the Company or placed in Treasury.
+8. Authorisation to change the name of the Company to Blue Capital Alternative Income Fund Limited.

-Shares; d. the authority hereby conferred shall expire at the conclusion of the next annual general meeting of the Company or, if earlier, eighteen (18) months from the date on which this resolution is passed, unless such authority is renewed, varied or revoked prior to such time; e. the Company may make a contract to purchase Ordinary Shares under the authority hereby conferred prior to the expiry of such authority which will or may be executed wholly or partly after the expiration of such authority and may make an acquisition of Ordinary Shares pursuant to any such contract; and f. any Ordinary Shares bought back may be subsequently cancelled by the Company.
-Sno ecial Resolutions For Against Vote Withheld 1.
-A C C C C C C C C C C C C C C C C C C Authorisation to exclude the provisions of Bye-Law 14.1 of the Company's Bye-Laws in relation to the issue of up to an aggregate number of Ordinary Shares as represents 10 per cent. of the number of Ordinary Shares in issue at the date of the passing of this esolution, provided that such disapplication and exclusion shall expire on the date which is 18 months from the date of the passing of this resolution or, if earlier, at the end of the next annual general neeting of the Company following the date of the passing of this esolution (unless previously renewed, revoked or varied by the Company by special resolution), save that the Company may before such expiry make an offer or agreement which would or might equire Ordinary Shares to be allotted after such expiry and the Directors may allot shares in pursuance of such an offer or agreement as if the disapplication and exclusion conferred hereby had not expired.
+Special Resolution Against Vote Withheld 1.
+Authorisation to exclude the provisions of Bye-Law 14.1 of the Company's Bye-Laws in relation to the allotment of up to an aggregate number of Ordinary Shares as represents 10 per cent. of the number of Ordinary Shares in issue at the date of the passing of this resolution, provided that such disapplication and exclusion shall expire on the date which is 18 months from the date of the passing of this resolution or, if earlier, at the end of the next annual general meeting of the Company following the date of the passing of this resolution (unless previously renewed, revoked or varied by the Company by special resolution), save that the Company may before such expiry make an offer or agreement which would or might require Ordinary Shares to be allotted after such expiry and the Directors may allot shares in pursuance of such an offer or agreement as if the disapplication and exclusion conferred hereby had not expired.

-Signed this day of 2016 Signature
+Signed this day of 2017

+Signature